Due Process Procedure

 Any intern who has a work-related concern or problem concerning conditions of the internship should use the following steps toward obtaining an answer, solution or decision to the problem as soon as the problem arises.

-- The intern should first discuss the issue with the immediate supervisor.
+- The intern should first discuss the issue with their primary supervisor.
 Every effort should be made to find an acceptable solution.

 The Internship & Training Manager shall meet with the Grievant and all other individuals named in the grievance, review the issues thoroughly, and respond in writing within five (5) working days after the meeting.

 If the intern is dissatisfied with the Internship & Training Manager’s response, he/she may file a Notice of Appeal with the Training Committee within ten (10) working days of receiving the Internship & Training Manager’s decision.
-The Training Committee consists of the Director of Mental Health Programs, Internship & Training Manager and two (2) Mental Health Clinical Supervisors.
+The Training Committee consists of the Director of Behavioral Health, Internship & Training Manager, and two (2) Behavioral Health Clinical Supervisors.
 If any of these parties is the focus of the complaint, that person shall not participate in the Training Committee’s deliberation process.

 Within ten (10) working days from receipt of the Notice, the Training Committee shall set a date for a hearing.
-The Training Committee shall hear the appeal during the hearing, which is open only to the Grievant, the Internship & Training Manager, and his/her representative.
+The Training Committee shall hear the appeal during the hearing, which is open only to the Grievant, the Internship & Training Manager, and the Director of Behavioral Health.
 The Training Committee shall establish procedures that are considered necessary to conduct the hearing.
 The Training Committee shall review any pertinent written materials, and shall elicit testimony from the Grievant, his/her immediate supervisor, Internship & Training Manager, and/or others as appropriate.